worldbank/decdg-covid19/_includes/body.md

 have been identified by the WHO as key to deal with the coronavirus crisis.
 The data show trade flows and trade policies across countries and products at different levels of aggregation.

-**[Social Protection Responses to Coronavirus][ugo]**.
-World Bank economist Ugo Gentilini is publishing an "living paper" analysis of social protection and labor policies that countries are implementing to protect citizens.
-The analysis is updated weekly and available on Ugo's blog.

 **[Education and Coronavirus][jp]**.
 The World Bank's Education global practice is publishing a series of briefs on school closures in